- 1.22.3.1 Introduction

 -

-The USPS has assigned to the IRS, BRM Permit 12686.
-This permit applies to IRS offices when they are issued an account by their local Post Office.
+The USPS assigns to the IRS, BRM Permit 12686.
+This permit applies to IRS offices when it is issued an account by its local Post Office.

 -